 Robert and and colleagues have published a paper on the use of mathematical optimisation tools in spectrum management to quantitatively evaluate the consequences of spectrum policies through scenario analysis: Unlocking the value of spectrum using optimization tools.

-David Miller supports the Director in the financial management of the Institute and was appointed to Council in May 2014.
+David Miller supports the Director in the financial management of the Institute and was appointed to The Board in May 2014.

 He is a Chartered Accountant with extensive experience in the smaller business sector and expanding operations.
 David qualified with Ernst & Young and then moved to Gillette, rising to Finance Controller in one of the UK divisions.
 He then gained sales, marketing and finance experience in the manufacturing sector in the USA before joining a Management buy-in buy-out team.

 David is currently self-employed and is focused on assisting growing companies expand in a careful and controlled manner.

 Dr Heather Tewkesbury joined the Smith Institute in 2001, was appointed as Chief Executive Officer in May 2017 and has been a member of The Board since 2010.
 Prior to her current role, Heather was Business Development Director from 2006-2017.